MEXT Scholarships

 Los Angeles, CA 90071 U.S.A.

-*Exams and interviews take place at the Consulate General of Japan in Los Angeles, and applicants selected for further consideration must attend in person on the prescribed day.
+*Exams and interviews take place at the Consulate General of Japan in Los Angeles, unless determined otherwise later, and applicants selected for further consideration must attend in person on the prescribed day.

 Attention Scholarship Applicants